Jagga Jasoos: Plot

 The story of Jagga Jasoos revolves around the high-profile case of Purulia Arms Drop, which took place in 1995 allegedly to overthrow the then Communist Government of West Bengal, India.
 Jagga, a curious and shy young boy in a quaint little town lives a happy life with his accident-prone adoptive father, Badal Bagchi.
-Jagga, being self-conscious of his stammer, doesn't speak much; until one day Bagchi teaches him to "speak" in song.
+Jagga, being self-conscious of his stammer, doesn't speak much.
+One day, Bagchi teaches him to "speak" in song.
 Sometime later, after admitting Jagga into a boarding school, Bagchi suddenly disappears.
 Feeling abandoned, Jagga's only contact with Bagchi is a VHS tape that he receives in the mail every year on his birthday.
 Armed with sharp detective skills, Jagga sets out to solve the mystery of his missing parent.
-Along the way, he finds a partner in Shruti Sengupta, an accident-prone journalist with her own international criminal case to solve.
-Using a few tricks he learnt from Bagchi, Jagga, with Shruti, embarks on a mission to uncover details of his father's mysterious secret life and finds himself embroiled in a worldwide smuggling racket.
+Along the way, he finds a partner Shruti Sengupta, an accident-prone journalist with her own international criminal case to solve.
+Using a few tricks he learnt from Bagchi, Jagga, along with Shruti, embarks on a mission to uncover the details of his father's mysterious secret life and finds himself embroiled in a worldwide smuggling racket.
 The film later ends on a cliffhanger as it shows Jagga and his father on a cruise ship having been captured by the Two-Headed Bashir Alexander.